aragon/app-legacy/README.md

 ## Environments

-The Aragon App supports various environments, each with its unique URL and deployment trigger.
+The cdDAO App supports various environments, each with its unique URL and deployment trigger.
 Here are the available environments:

 | Name           | Url                            | Deployment trigger                                           | Environment file   |
 | -------------- | ------------------------------ | ------------------------------------------------------------ | ------------------ |